jlehikoinen/ScriptingWithSwiftUIDemo/README.md

 * Menu bar displays the active app name as "swift-frontend" in GUI scripts
 * Scripts have been tested only on macOS 12
-* Animations can output `CVCGDisplayLink` warning messages to console
+* Code related to SwiftUI animations can output `CVCGDisplayLink` warning messages to console

 ## Todo